 From the mid-1970s to 1992, Liz worked as a practitioner and manager in both the voluntary sector and London Probation.
-Liz then worked in HMP Holloway as Head of Probation Team/Throughcare Manager for 8 years, moving to strategy work as Head of Treatment Programmes in HMPS Drug Strategy Unit 2000.
+Liz then worked in HMP Holloway as Head of Probation Team/Throughcare Manager for eight years, moving to strategy work as Head of Treatment Programmes in HMPS Drug Strategy Unit 2000.
 From 2002, she worked on offender policy in the Home Office and then the Ministry of Justice as Head of the Women’s Policy Team until 2008, then Deputy Head of the Cross-Departmental Women’s Strategy Team that was responsible for the delivery of the Government Response to the Corston Report.
 She was a member of Baroness Corston’s Reference Group in 2006 and was awarded an OBE in 2008 for services to women offenders.
-After retiring from the civil service in May 2011, Liz is now working in a voluntary capacity as a Research Assistant to Baroness Corston and as an advisor to the Corston Independent Funders’ Coalition.
+Since retiring from the civil service in May 2011, Liz has been working in a voluntary capacity as a Research Assistant to Baroness Corston and as an Advisor to the Corston Independent Funders’ Coalition.

 Geraldine McLeod | Trustee

-Geraldine has worked in the criminal justice system as a Probation Officer at HMP Holloway for almost 10 years.
+Geraldine has worked in the criminal justice system as a Probation Officer at HMP Holloway for a decade.
 She started working with Hibiscus Initiatives when it was still FPWP Hibiscus and decided to get more involved as the work and ethos fit in with her values, particularly those regarding women.
 Geraldine is very passionate about women’s rights and is the single point of contact for women in Tower Hamlets where she gathers and shares varying information for and about women.

 Anne Stephens | Trustee

-Anne was a long-term member of the Independent Monitoring Board at HMP Holloway for 19 years before joining our Board.
+Anne was a member of the Independent Monitoring Board at HMP Holloway for 19 years before joining our Board.
 She also worked as a volunteer for Citizens’ Advice Bureau for 10 years and has been a Magistrate in the Adult and Family courts since 2004.